valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 The Portaal Taak plugin is used to generate "taak" (task) objects within the Objecten API for a BPMN user task.
 These tasks can then be completed via external applications, such as the NL Portal.
-This feature empowers Valtimo to assign tasks to other systems that are more adept at performing them.
+This feature empowers Valtimo to assign certain tasks to other systems that are more adept at performing these specific tasks.
 Furthermore, it enables users who lack access to the Valtimo frontend to access these tasks.

 ## How does the plugin work